themesberg/flowbite/content/forms/checkbox.md

 </div>
 {{< /example >}}

-## Bordered with right checkbox and icon (New)
+## Bordered with icon

-Use this example of a checkbox inside a card element to enable a larger area of clicking activation.
+This example can be used to create a checkbox component with a bordered style, a description text and an icon.

 {{< example class="grid gap-6 md:grid-cols-2" github="forms/checkbox.md" show_dark=true >}}
 <div class="flex justify-between space-x-2.5 bg-neutral-primary-soft border border-default rounded-base shadow-xs">